Brian Mulroney: Charlottetown Accord

-The Accord was supported by the federal government and all ten provincial governments.
-Although it could have been ratified as a constitutional amendment, Mulroney's government insisted on holding a national referendum to avoid a repetition of the criticism that the Meech Leek Accord was agreed upon without public approval.
-On October 26, 1992, two referendums, one national (without Quebec) and one in Quebec, were held asking if Canadians agreed with the Charlottetown Accord.
-Nationally, 54.3 percent opposed the Accord.
+The accord was supported by the federal government and all ten provincial governments.
+Although it could have been ratified as a constitutional amendment, Mulroney's government insisted on holding a national referendum to avoid a repetition of the criticism that the Meech Lake Accord was agreed upon without public approval.
+On October 26, 1992, two referendums, one national (without Quebec) and one in Quebec, were held, asking if Canadians agreed with the Charlottetown Accord.
+Nationally, 54.3 percent opposed the accord.
 In Quebec, 56.7 percent opposed it.
-Many saw the Accord's defeat as a protest against Mulroney's government, which was heavily unpopular due to the failure of the previous Meech Lake Accord, the introduction of the GST, and the early 1990s recession.
+Many saw the accord's defeat as a protest against Mulroney's government, which was heavily unpopular due to the failure of the previous Meech Lake Accord, the introduction of the GST, and the early 1990s recession.

 Foreign policy

-As prime minister, Mulroney strengthened Canada's relations with the United States, moving away from Pierre Trudeau's Third Option policy of reducing American influence on Canada.
-Mulroney established a close relationship with U.S. President Ronald Reagan.
+As prime minister, Mulroney strengthened Canada's relations with the United States, moving away from Pierre Trudeau's third option policy of reducing American influence on Canada.
+Mulroney established a close relationship with U.S. president Ronald Reagan.
 On March 17 and 18, 1985, the "Shamrock Summit" between Mulroney and Reagan was held in Quebec City.
-The summit gained its name from the two leaders' Irish background and because the meeting started on St. Patrick's Day.
+The summit gained its name from the two leaders' Irish background, and because the meeting started on St. Patrick's Day.
 In the summit, Mulroney and Reagan sang When Irish Eyes are Smiling; this signified the camaraderie between the two leaders and a turning point in Canada–United States relations.

 The Air India Flight 182 bombing, which originated in Montreal, occurred on June 23, 1985.
-This was the largest terrorist act before September 11, 2001, with the majority of the 329 victims being Canadian citizens.
-Mulroney sent a letter of condolence to Indian Prime Minister Rajiv Gandhi, sparking an uproar in Canada, since he did not call families of the actual victims to offer condolences.
-Furthermore, there were several warnings from the Indian government to the Mulroney government about terrorist threats towards Air India flights.
+This was the largest terrorist act before the September 11 attacks, with the majority of the 329 victims being Canadian citizens.
+Mulroney sent a letter of condolence to Indian prime minister Rajiv Gandhi, sparking an uproar in Canada since he did not call the families of the actual victims to offer condolences.
+Furthermore, there were several warnings from the Indian government to the Mulroney government about terrorist threats toward Air India flights.
 Questions remain as to why these warnings were not taken more seriously and whether the events leading to the bombing could have been prevented.